Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 27, 2016

 4. Missing large

-scottjsmith.peng almost 8 years ago
+scottjsmith.peng about 8 years ago

 The date thing only works in the USA because most other countries use the DD/MM/YYYY format, which is far more logical, just like the metric system.